 By default in Exchange Online, the Address List role isn’t assigned to any role groups.
 To use any cmdlets that require the Address List role, you need to add the role to a role group.
-For details, see the “Add a role to a role assignment policy” section of Manage Role Assignment Policies.
+For more information, see the "Add a role to a role group" section in the topic, Manage role groups.

 You can’t use the Exchange Administration Center (EAC) to perform this procedure.
 You must use the Shell.